 Custom Pipe and Tube Bending

 Rotary Bending is accomplished by bending the pipe or tube on a fixed die set machined to fit the exact outside diameter.
 A mandrel is inserted inside the pipe or tube to prevent collapse during the bending process.
-Wagner can rotary bend most materials up to 4.50″ OD to a maximum of 180 degrees of bend.
+Rotary bends can be produced up to 180 degrees maximum bend angle.
+Note the bend angle is how far the pipe is actually bent from straight.
+Rotary bends can be made with pipe or tube from .50″ to 4.50 O.D.
 Square and rectangular materials can also be bent.
 Our CNC bending equipment allows for high-quality repeatability.
 Multiple bend configurations can be produced, greatly reducing the amount of welding and polishing required.

 Here are the specs for our roll bending capabilities:

 - Pipe sizes: 3/4″, 1″, 1-1/4″, 1-1/2″, 2″, 3″ and 4″.

 - OD tubing sizes: 1.25″, 1.50″, 2.00″, 2.50″, 3.00″, 3.50″, 4.00″, 4.50″ and 5.00″.

 - Square and rectangular tubing sizes: 3/4″ through 3″ – Easy Way or Hard Way – see Rotary Bending.